Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states 'Search patents by keyword across EPO, USPTO, or WIPO.' and distinguishes from the sibling tool legal_fetch_patent_by_number, providing clear purpose and differentiation.
+The description clearly states 'Search patents by keyword across EPO, USPTO, or WIPO.'
+It specifies a specific verb and resource, and distinguishes from the sibling tool legal_fetch_patent_by_number.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.